Quantum entanglement in phase space: VIII. Detailed analysis of some exemplary quantum states

 We find that the Wigner function $W_{AB} (x,p,-x,-p)$ is negative over the entire space at $\epsilon=1$.
 With $\theta=\pi/4$, criterion~\eqref{crit3} is expressed as

 Criterion~\eqref{crit3} reveals entanglement for $\rho(\Psi^+)$ when $\epsilon>1/3$, which coincides with the known tight bound obtained by PPT criterion~\cite{SeparabilityHorodeckiPLA1996}.

 In conclusion, our criteria, which perform as well as PPT criterion, are necessary and sufficient conditions for the considered Werner states.
-In addition, we have analyzed some known entanglement criteria for better comparison in Fig.~\ref{Fig:SMtable}.
-It's found that Duan-Simon criteria~\cite{SimonPRL2000,DuanPRL} and Hillery-Zubairy criteria~\cite{HilleryPRL2006} are unable to detect entanglement for any $\epsilon$, and the entanglement based on quantum Fisher information \cite{ManuelPRA2016} is useful but not tight (it reveals entanglement for both $\rho(\Phi^+)$ and $\rho(\Psi^+)$ when $\epsilon \gtrsim 0.65$).
+In addition, we have analyzed some known entanglement criteria for better comparison in Fig.~\ref{Fig:SMtable} of the main text.
+It's found that Duan-Simon criteria~\cite{SimonPRL2000,DuanPRL} are unable to detect entanglement for any $\epsilon$, and the entanglement based on quantum Fisher information \cite{ManuelPRA2016} and Hillery-Zubairy criteria~\cite{HilleryPRL2006} are useful but not tight (the former reveals entanglement for both $\rho(\Phi^+)$ and $\rho(\Psi^+)$ when $\epsilon \gtrsim 0.65$, and the latter can only detect entanglement for $\rho(\Psi^+)$ when $\epsilon >\frac{\sqrt{5}-1}{2}$ ).